unni-krishnan-95/copy/_posts/2016-12-31-vulnhub-kioptrix5.md

 It seems that the website is vulnerable to CVE-2002-0082 - but when I attempted to exploit this, it failed.

 Fair enough - this is the last Kioptrix Machine, it wouldn't be that easy!
-At this point I decide to run [dirb](http://tools.kali.org/web-applications/dirb) to see if I can't enumerate any directories.
+At this point I decide to run [dirb](http://tools.kali.org/web-applications/dirb) to see if I can't enumerate any hidden directories.

 ```console
 root@kali:~# dirb http://192.168.1.159